dsa110/dsa110-xengine/README.md

 ### v1.0 description

 * 32 antennas, 2 pol, 6144 channels.
-* Per server, capture up to 30 inputs (dual pol) in 1536 channels = 22.5 Gbps.
+* Per server, capture up to 30 antennas (dual pol) in 1536 channels = 22.5 Gbps.
 Run single instance of xgpu natively integrating by x32, but integrate further by 128.

 Output ordering from dsaX_xgpu is (baseline, frequency, pol, r/i)